 The Isle of Mull has a plethora of these beaches and one is prettier than the next.
 However, wild swimming here takes a little bit more effort depending on the tide, as you have to walk quite a while through the shallow water before you can dive in.

-Other pretty spots for will swimming on Mull: Fidden & Loch Buie
+Other pretty spots for wild swimming on Mull are the beaches in Fidden & Loch Buie on the Ross of Mull peninsula.

 I have to admit, I couldn’t make myself to jump in – it was just too cold… But in the summer the water looks significantly more pleasant, and who doesn’t love a quick cold refreshment to get the blood circulation going!?